CDCgov/FoodNetTrends/README.md

 ## Performance Considerations
 - For test runs, use `test` mode with reduced parameters (chains=1, iterations=100)
-- For production runs, consider using at least 2 chains with 500+ iterations
+- For production runs, use `-profile production` which sets optimized parameters:
+  - chains=4, iterations=2000, adapt_delta=0.99, max_treedepth=15
 - Running with multiple pathogens will launch parallel jobs on the cluster
 - Background execution is recommended for long-running analyses